tp-link-extender/MercuryCore/README.md

 - Clone the repository to your local machine
 - Open a terminal and navigate to the directory of the repository
-- Run `npm i -g pnpm` to install pnpm.
+- DON'T Run `npm i -g pnpm` to install pnpm.
+We have been experiencing technical difficulties with pnpm lately, so just use npm for the time being.
-- Run `pnpm i` to install all dependencies.
+- Run `npm i` to install all dependencies.

-To start a local dev server, run `pnpm run dev` and navigate to the link shown in the terminal.
+To start a local dev server, run `npm run dev` and navigate to the link shown in the terminal.
 Upon saving a file, your changes will be shown in the web browser.

-To build for production, run `pnpm run build`, then `pnpm run preview` to preview the final site.
+To build for production, run `npm run build`, then `npm run preview` to preview the final site.